-Also, pain patients with these sad conditions will regularly have limited movement of the jaw.
+Also, pain patients with these miserable conditions will regularly have limited movement of the jaw.
 Sometimes it makes noise described as clicking, popping, grating, or crepitus.
 (Source.)

 Craniomandibular disorders (CMD) are a series of clinical dysfunctions involving masticatory muscles.
 But it could also affect the temporomandibular joint (TMJ) or both.

-If you notice symptoms like this after a car accident, or bad slip and fall, etc., you must immediately create a medical record.
+If you notice symptoms like this after a car accident, lousy slip, fall, etc., you must immediately create a medical record.
 Next, you need to speak to a lawyer.
 In any event, the insurance industry will argue there is no relationship between your TMJ, etc., and the wreck.

 But a medical expert hired by your lawyer may be able to show a causal connection and get your money for these injuries.

 Yes, it does.
 And this is why you should not act so fast to take that first offer of the insurer.
 Sadly, car accident lawyers will reject cases involving “soft tissue” or “whiplash.”
 They say it does not rise to their damages threshold.
 But other lawyers will dig a little deeper and want to look at CT Scans or MRI’s before they reject your case.